nikeshskillup/gen-ai/Instructions.md

 #### 4. Type Your Message:
 Use the text box at the bottom of the page to enter queries and converse with the chat system.
-Enter your prompt to generate a Dockerfile, `Generate a Dockerfile for a Node.js application,` and click on `Start Chat.`
+Enter your prompt to generate a Dockerfile, `Generate a Dockerfile for a Node.js application` and click on `Start Chat`.

 <img src="./images/prompt_message_box.png" alt="prompt message">